ubc-library-rc/intro-project-sites/setup.md

 ### Serve and view your site
 Now navigate into that directory
 <code>$ cd [your name]-project-site</code>

-and start the server to see your blank site
+And start the server to see your blank site
 <code>$ jekyll serve</code>

-Go to 127.0.0.1:4000 and you should see your new blank site!
+Now in your web browser (preferably FireFix or Chrome) go to the address 127.0.0.1:4000 and you should see your new blank site!